dreamcatcher-tech/network/Inbox/2023-10-27 1058 names for the blockchain.md

 Convergence
 Interpulse
-Artefact - reference the fact that it is what remains from the AI.
+Artefact - reference the fact that it is what remains from the AI. fAIr as the name for the AI based fairness.
+Bailance
+alloc - the resource allocator

 The blockchain of the Dreamcatcher is Interpulse.